-Many of the materials that are provided to students in this course have been created by me.
+Many of the materials that are provided to students in this course have been created by me or other faculty (lecture slides, assignments, instructional documents, etc.).
 Students would be best to assume that all course materials are protected by legal copyright.
 Copyright will be indicated by a "© DATE AUTHOR" on the document.
 Copyright protection means that reproduction of this material is prohibited without the author's consent.
-Thus, students are prohibited from sharing or posting copyrighted material to any websites outside our course Canvas site.
-Students are also prohibited from reproducing material to be shared with other more limited groups (e, g., sorority/fraternity test bank).
+Thus, students are prohibited sharing or posting copyrighted material to any websites outside our course Brightspace site.
+Students are also prohibited from reproducing material to be shared with other more limited groups (e,g., sorority/fraternity test bank).